orenmazor/whoare/README.md

 # WhoAre

-A WhoIs based DNS lookup tool.
+A WhoIs based A record lookup tool.

 ![A screenshot of looking up zombo.com](whoare.png)